 Lots of people are finding the current situation difficult, so staying in touch could also help them as much as it will help you.
 If you know anyone who is alone at this time, it might be helpful for you to get in touch and set up regular times when you can talk.

 This might also be a good time to assess your social media activity.
 Ask yourself whether there are particular accounts or people that are increasing your worry and anxiety.
 If there are, consider muting or unfollowing accounts that cause you to feel anxious.
-Use trustworthy sources instead, such as the NHS website or (for current ARU students) the Student News blog.
+Use trustworthy sources instead, such as the NHS website or (for current ARU students) My ARU.

 How you feel physically can affect how you feel mentally.
 Try to think of this period as a time to either maintain positive habits or develop new ones.
 Make sure you are eating healthy, well-balanced meals, drink enough water, and get outside for a walk or run if you can.
 If you can’t get outside, you could look online for a home exercise programme.